christophstrasen/WorldObserver/docs/guides/debugging_and_performance.md

 - Use `:distinct("<dimension>", seconds)` to reduce downstream work in your subscription pipeline.
 - Increase `staleness` if you can accept older information (lets WO probe less often).
 - Reduce `radius` when you can focus spatially (reduces square probing work).

+Items note:
+- Observing items can “fan out” because WO can optionally include direct container contents (depth=1).
+- If you don’t need container contents, set `facts.items.record.includeContainerItems = false`.
+- If you do need them but want a guardrail, use `facts.items.record.maxContainerItemsPerSquare` to cap work per square.

 Zombie note:
 - For `type = "zombies", scope = "allLoaded"`, the probe still has to scan the loaded zombie list.